 There are three options to upload events to an event community:

 - Presenters can click on the Submit Event link (if enabled) in the sidebar of the event community’s public-facing pages.
 As part of this process, they will have to accept a “Submission Agreement” that is customizable by administrator request.
+For an overview of the presenter’s workflow, see Author Submission Steps in Digital Commons.

 - Administrators can click on the Upload Event tab or, via their My Account page, on the Upload Event link to submit events individually.